Online Dynamic Programming: Learning Multipaths

-Notice that by setting $| \Tcal | = k = 1$, the algorithm for path learning in \cite{koolen2010hedging} is recovered.
-Also observe that Theorem \ref{thm:CH-paths} is a corollary of Theorem \ref{thm:CH-multipaths} since every path is represented as a bit vector.
+Notice that by setting $|U|=1$ for all multiedge $(v,U) \in M$ and $|\Tcal|=1$, the algorithm for path learning in \cite{koolen2010hedging} is recovered.
+Also observe that Theorem~\ref{thm:CH-paths} is a corollary of Theorem~\ref{thm:CH-multipaths} since every path is represented as a bit vector and $|M| = |E| \leq |V|^2$.